dvanvolk/picture_frame_server/README.md

 ### 6. Configure the Raspberry Pi

-On the Pi, edit `scripts/pi-kiosk-setup.sh` and set `SERVER_URL` to your server's address, then run:
+On the Pi, edit `scripts/pi-kiosk-setup.sh` and set `SERVER_URL` to your Proxmox container's address, then run:

 ```bash
 bash scripts/pi-kiosk-setup.sh